 By Mary Alusin

 The bitter reality of keeping a pet is it will pass away either from old age, illness, or an accident.
-There are even moments when you have to face the difficult choice of having to euthanize it.
+There are even moments when you have to face the difficult choice of euthanizing it.
 Some dogs may pass on peacefully on their own.
 However, there are those motivated by the will to survive as they continue living despite how bad their lives have become.

 It is common to find most pet owners trying to prolong the life of their aging pets.
-They could be using sophisticated veterinary treatments, but the question is, is this for the best interest of your dog, or are you doing it for yourself?
+They could be using sophisticated veterinary treatments, but the question is, is this in your dog’s best interest, or are you doing it for yourself?

 Factors like aging and death are beyond human control.
-But one of the best things you can do for your pet to prevent it from unnecessary pain and suffering.
+But one of the best things you can do for your pet is to prevent it from unnecessary pain and suffering.
 A pet dog should be kept alive for as long as it is experiencing a quality life.
 Not sure how to determine that?
 Consider using this checklist to ask yourself 13 key questions.
 If your dog no longer has a quality life, you should consider euthanizing your pet dog.
-It may be a difficult choice to make, but it is for the best interest of the dog.
+It may be a difficult choice to make, but it is in the dog’s best interest.

 When to say goodbye

-Euthanasia is a medical process wherein veterinarians deliberately take the life of an animal.
-It’s usually done to relieve an animal’s suffering, prevent an uncontrollable behavior or diseases, or control an animal population.
+Euthanasia is a medical process wherein veterinarians deliberately take an animal’s life.
+It’s usually done to relieve an animal’s suffering, prevent uncontrollable behavior or diseases, or control an animal population.

 But when it comes to your pet family member, is there a best time to say goodbye to them?
 The truth is saying goodbye to our pet dogs is never easy.
-But no matter how difficult it is, signs are telling you to let go of your dog and think that he or she is in a much better place.
-With that said, here are five indications that will tell you it’s time to say goodbye to your dog.
+But no matter how difficult it is, signs tell you to let go of your dog and think that they are in a much better place.
+Here are five indications that will tell you it’s time to say goodbye to your dog.

-A terminal illness is one that can no longer be treated by medicines.
-The cost to euthanize a pet dog that is suffering from an incurable disease is much cheaper than keeping the dog alive and spending so much on treatments.
+Medicines can no longer treat a terminal illness.
+The cost to euthanize a pet dog suffering from an incurable disease is much cheaper than keeping the dog alive and spending so much on treatments.
 Keeping it alive is only adding misery to the poor thing.